ngallagher/chero/README.md

 | @Filter       | Filter executed before the resource              |
 | @Subscribe      | Subscribe to a web socket               |
 | @Entity        | Transient component used to hold request and dependency state              |

+Below is an example application that responds asynchronously.

 ```java
 @Module